Bell (1788 ship): Career

-5th enslaving voyage (1794–1795): Captain John Richards acquired a letter of marque on 1 August 1794.
+5th voyage transporting enslaved people (1794–1795): Captain John Richards acquired a letter of marque on 1 August 1794.
 He sailed from Liverpool on 26 August.
 Bell started acquiring captives at Calabar on 28 October.
 She sailed from Africa on 30 December, and arrived at St Croix 19 February 1795.
 She had embarked 351 captives and arrived with 348, for a mortality rate of 1%.
 She sailed for Liverpool on 22 May and arrived there on 19 July.
 She had left Liverpool with 30 crew members and suffered three crew deaths on her voyage.

 At the time Saint Croix was a Danish colony.
 In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade, from early 1803 on.
 This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
 One measure that it took was to open the trade to foreign vessels.
 Records for the period 1796 to 1799 show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported a total of 6,781 captives.
+Thereafter, it permitted foreign vessels to transship captives through Saint Croix.

-6th enslaving voyage (1795–Loss): Captain David Thompson sailed from Liverpool on 24 November 1795.
+6th voyage transporting enslaved people (1795–Loss): Captain David Thompson sailed from Liverpool on 24 November 1795.
+In 1795, 79 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 59 of these vessels sailed from Liverpool.

 Bell acquired captives first at Îles de Los and then at Rio Pongo.